You are here

 Professor Darren Rosenblum joined the Pace faculty in 2004, and was promoted to full professor with tenure in 2008.
 At Pace Law School, he serves as the Executive Director of Commercial and Private International Law Programs and the Faculty Director of the Institute for International and Commercial Law.
 His teaching and scholarship relates to comparative and international economic law.

-Professor Rosenblum practiced international arbitration at Skadden, Arps, Slate Meagher and Flom LLP and at Clifford Chance LLP in New York from 1998-2004, where he represented primarily non-U.S. clients in multilingual arbitration and litigation matters.
-He clerked for Judge Fusté in the U.S. District Court of Puerto Rico.
+Professor Rosenblum practiced international arbitration at Skadden, Arps, Slate Meagher and Flom LLP and at Clifford Chance LLP in New York from 1998-2004.
+He represented primarily non-U.S. clients in multilingual arbitration and litigation matters.
+He clerked for Judge Fusté in the U.S. District Court of Puerto Rico from 1996-1998.

 Professor Rosenblum’s scholarship focuses on comparative and international private law and sex equality.
-His recent scholarship includes several articles on the burgeoning movement for corporate board quotas for women.
-In 2011, he was awarded a Fulbright Research Scholarship for France where he performed an empirical study on the French quota.
-In June 2015, the French National Assembly hosted a conference on the corporate board quota at which he presented his research as the guest of honor.
+His recent scholarship examines on the burgeoning movement for corporate board quotas for women.
+In 2011, he was awarded a Fulbright Research Scholarship for France, where he performed an empirical study on the French quota involving board members of leading French companies.
+In June 2015, the French National Assembly hosted a conference on the corporate board quota at which he presented his research in French as the guest of honor.
+He has also presented his quota research at the Federal Election Commission (U.S.) and the European Commission Justice Department.
+He has presented his work in English, French, Spanish and Portuguese in Argentina, Belgium, Brazil, Canada, Chile, Colombia, the Dominican Republic, Italy, France, Germany, Montenegro, the Netherlands, Peru, Poland, and the United Kingdom.

 Professor Rosenblum earned his B.A. (in Philosophy and French) and J.D. from the University of Pennsylvania, as well as a degree in International Affairs (with a concentration on Latin America) at Columbia University.
-He has lectured and taught in Spanish, Portuguese and French in countries throughout the Americas and Europe.
-He teaches International Business Transactions, International Arbitration, Corporations and Contracts.
+He is admitted to practice law in New York and New Jersey.
+He teaches International Business Transactions, Corporations, Contracts, and International Arbitration.

 |Articles||"Unsex Mothering: Toward a New Culture of Parenting," 35 Harvard Journal of Law and Gender 57 (2012) Professor Rosenblum's article was the subject of a live and online forum conducted by the Harvard Journal of Law and Gender, including commentary by Duncan Kennedy of Harvard Law School, Mary Anne Case of U. Chicago Law School, Elizabeth Emens of Columbia Law School and Suzanne Kim of Rutgers Law School. http://harvardjlg.com/2012/02/unsex-mothering-online-colloquium/|